Lightweight WordPress Analytics: I Measured Them All

 A few things stand out.

 MonsterInsights is 27.8 megabytes of PHP code in its free version.
 That is the plugin that ships with the "free" label on wordpress.org.
-The Pro version is heavier.
-To put that in perspective: the entire WordPress core (the CMS itself, not just an analytics plugin) is around 25 MB.
+The Pro version is heavier still.
+Here is the perspective that lands it: the entire WordPress core, the CMS itself and not just an analytics plugin, is around 25 MB.
 MonsterInsights ships more code than WordPress.

 Koko Analytics is the lightest of the bunch at 203 KB.
-About one-twentieth the size of Site Kit.
+That is about one-twentieth the size of Site Kit.
 About one-hundred-and-thirtieth the size of MonsterInsights.
 Their architecture is genuinely minimal: a small PHP plugin, a tiny inline tracker, and a local WordPress database table.

 Independent Analytics is 7.7 MB and ships 2,516 PHP files.
 That is an unusual number.
-Most WordPress plugins, even mature ones, have a few hundred PHP files.
+Most WordPress plugins, even mature ones, carry a few hundred PHP files.
 Independent Analytics has more files than the entire WooCommerce plugin had at its 5.0 release.
-The reason: they bundle a lot of dashboard UI, charting libraries, and integrations into the plugin itself.
+The reason is that they bundle a lot of dashboard UI, charting libraries, and integrations into the plugin itself.

 Why does this matter for "lightweight"?

-Every time someone hits your WordPress site, PHP boots, WordPress loads, and any active plugins load.
-The PHP opcode cache helps, but the plugin code still occupies memory and takes time on the request that fills the cache.
+Every time someone hits your WordPress site, PHP boots, WordPress loads, and every active plugin loads.
+The PHP opcode cache helps.
+But the plugin code still occupies memory, and it still takes time on the request that fills the cache.
 A 27 MB plugin file tree is 27 MB of code your server has to know about.
 Even when nothing in the plugin runs on a given pageview, WordPress has read the main plugin file and registered its hooks.

-The script-only category (Plausible, Fathom, Umami, Clickport, Simple Analytics) sidesteps this entirely.
-There is no WordPress plugin to load because the tracking is just a script tag in your theme's <head>.
+The script-only category (Plausible, Fathom, Umami, Clickport, Simple Analytics) skips all of this.
+There is no WordPress plugin to load, because the tracking is just a script tag in your theme's <head>.
 Plugin code weight on the row that says Clickport, Plausible, or Fathom is zero.
 Not "small."
 Zero.
 The convenience plugins exist for one-click setup, but you can run any of these tools with no plugin at all.

 That is a structural difference, not a marketing claim.